rithvikthiagu/FitLog/README.md

+#FitLog
-<strong> FitLog is a comprehensive fitness tracking application that enables users to monitor and plan their exercise routines effectively.
+FitLog is a comprehensive fitness tracking application that enables users to monitor and plan their exercise routines effectively.
 Designed to accommodate both novice enthusiasts and professional athletes, FitLog offers a range of tools to enhance your fitness experience and help you achieve your health goals.

 Features
 Exercise Tracking